Module tf.about.browser

 You can click the Start Menu, and type

-text-fabric app
+tf app

 in the search box, and then Enter.

-On Linux or Macos?
+On Linux or MacOS?

 You can open a terminal (command prompt), and just say

-text-fabric app
+tf app

 All platforms